 In many ways, a CT scan works like other x-ray exams.
 Different body parts absorb x-rays in different amounts.
 This difference allows the doctor to distinguish body parts from one another on an x-ray or CT image.

-To produce high-quality scans at a lower radiation dose, low-dose CT scanning uses a variety of techniques, including:
+Low-dose CT scanning uses a variety of techniques to produce high-quality scans at a lower radiation dose, including:

-- the x-ray tube may be turned off during part of its rotation
+- turning off or lowering the x-ray tube during part of its rotation

 Your radiologist will select the appropriate dose reduction method(s) to accomplish the lowest possible dose necessary to answer the clinical question at hand.